emranweb/daisyui-snippet/README.md

 ## License

-This extension is released under the [Your License](LICENSE) License.
+This extension is released under the MIT License.

 ## Issues and Contributions